Snowmobiling in Utah

 About Utah's Backcountry and Sidecountry

-If you plan to recreate in avalanche terrain, you will need standard, avalanche rescue gear, avalanche training and need to regularly consult the Utah Avalanche Center website for critical avalanche safety information and the latest conditions before venturing out.
+If you plan to ride in avalanche terrain, you will need standard avalanche rescue gear, avalanche training and remember to regularly consult the Utah Avalanche Center website for critical avalanche safety information and the latest conditions before venturing out.

 - Get the Equipment: Everyone should have a transceiver, shovel and probe on their person and know how to use them.

 - Get the Training: Take an avalanche course to learn obvious clues to danger and how to read the terrain.

 - Get the Forecast: Consult the Utah Avalanche Center website before heading out for critical avalanche information and education resources.

 - Get the Picture: Recent avalanches on similar slopes mean dangerous conditions.

 - Get Out of Harm's Way: Travel one at a time on avalanche slopes and get out of the way at the bottom.